Newar caste system: Historical relation to other non-Newar Nepalis

 Historically, Newars in general divided non-Newar Nepalis into three general groups: Sae(n), Khae(n), Marsyā.

 Mongoloid people, thought generally to have Tibetan connections, are called "Sae(n)" This term is said to be derived from an old Newari term for a Tibetan or, according to some, for Lhasa.
 This term has also been traditionally used as synonymous to the Tamangs whose habitat has been the surrounding areas of the Valley.
-All other Mongoloid groups would have been generally placed in caste-status accorded to the "Sae(n)".
-For the non-Mongoloid hill 'Khas' tribe of the west who are in large part associated with the Gorkhali invaders, the term Partyā or Parbaté meaning hill-dweller is used in polite reference.
+Magars were largely associated with the Gorkhali invaders and were given equivalent or similar status to that of the Khas Chhetri.
+All other hill or mountain Mongoloid groups would have been generally placed in caste-status accorded to the "Sae(n)".

+For the hill Khas tribe of the west who were in large part associated with the Gorkhali invaders, the term Partyā or Parbaté meaning hill-dweller is used in polite reference.
 The ordinary term, considered pejorative, is "Khae(n)" derived from their tribal designation Khas.
 This general term refers in some contexts only to the upper-status divisions of the western Khas group, the Bahun (Khae(n) Barmu) and the Chhetri (Khae(n)) but in other contexts may also include the low status (generally untouchable) occupational Khas groups such as Damāi (tailors), Sārki (shoemakers and leather workers).
 Furthermore, other non-Mongoloid hill groups who may be of dubious historical Khas connections, such as the Gaine, are included as Khae(n).

 The southern plains Terai dwellers who are referred as Marsyā, which is a colloquial corruption of the word Madhesiyā.
 The Madhesiyā population have a history of being embraced by the Newar population.
 Historic records show that Maithil Brahmin and Kānyakubja Brahmin were invited by various Malla kings as their royal priests and advisors.
 It is widely believed that the present Rajopadhyaya Brahmins are the descendants of those immigrant groups.
 Similarly, Madhesi royal clans including Malla themselves and their courtier castes like Kayastha, Hada, Chauhan, Chandel, Vaidhya, Rajput, etc. migrated into Kathmandu Valley in the 14th century and ruled as Malla kings and their nobility, who have since coalesced to form the current Chatharīya (Kshatriya) caste.
 Historical records also show trading, service, and untouchable clans of the Indian plains immigrating to Nepal Valley along with the entourage of the Maithil and Malla kings, and in due process, becoming Newars themselves.
 Some of them includes Dusadh/Podhya, Jogi/Jugi/Kapali, Dhobi/Dhobi, Mali/Mālākar, Halwai/Rajkarnikar, Teli/Manandhar/Sāyami, Kumhar/Kumhā/Prajapati, Chamar/Chyamah, among others.